JasonHan666/ROS-wheeled-robot-master/kinetic/usage.md

-#	USAGE for kinetic user
+#	USAGE for Kinetic user
 Currently packages in kinetic workspace have implemented arbotiX diff_controllder, diffdrive controller in Gazebo, gmapping for constructing 2D maps for Gazebo world,and navigation in both Rviz and Gazeabo.
 The navigation toolbox is installed in the src folder of kinetic ws.